Zeleo/recurrence-expression/README.md

 ## Rationale

-This project started out as a custom trigger for the Quartz Scheduler.
+This project started out as a custom trigger for the [Quartz Scheduler](http://quartz-scheduler.org).
 Quartz comes with a handful of built-in triggers, but they did not satisfy all our scheduling needs.
 So we decided to roll our own.
-We used Clojure to implement the date calculation, and as a result it was easy to separate this project out from the parts that interface with Quartz.
+We used Clojure to implement the date calculation, and as a result it was easy to separate this project from the parts that interface with Quartz.

 We aren't the absolute authority on schedulers and recurrences.
 However, we are aware of two main exemplars in computer software for